 Once the assessment is completed, the service plan must be initiated within 5 business days by the case manager.
 The service plan must be completed and approved by the 5th day of the anniversary month for an active waiver participant and within 30 calendar days of the home visit to complete the comprehensive assessment for new individuals entering the waiver.
 The plan is approved for 12 months and can be updated at any time due to a change in status or request for a new or expanded need.
-Pediatric nurse aide can temporarily be approved for a skilled-level child while a nurse is being recruited in service areas with a shortage of nurses.
-This service will offer assistance with IADLs and supervision.

 The assessment team meets with the potential waiver participant/primary caregiver and others at his or her request in his or her primary residence, to initiate the multidisciplinary comprehensive assessment that includes a historical overview of interested individual or waiver participant's life.
 The assessment team collects and enters the data in the CAP Business system to initiate the analysis of health care needs.
 During this process, the assessment team collaborates with current providers and the primary physician, when applicable, to confirm assessed needs to further validate functional level.
 Upon the completion of the comprehensive assessment as described above, the CAP Business system provides the assigned case manager an overview of assessed needs and areas that are critical to consider during the service plan development phase.
 The assigned case manager meets with the potential waiver participant/primary caregiver and others at his or her request, to review the findings of the assessment, to begin the discussion of a person-centered plan, the potential waiver participant/primary caregiver uses this information to begin the construction of a person-centered service plan.
 The case manager collaborates with the waiver participant to develop the plan of care that will consist of both waiver and non-waiver services.
 The assessment must be completed and approved within 14 business days for initial and 7 business days for an annual when assigned to an independent assessor.
 This timeline is tracked by the CAP Business system.
 Once all needs are identified and the data analysis is received, the file is transferred to a selected case management entity to initiate the service plan.